numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 <https://en.wikipedia.org/wiki/List_of_Python_software#Embedded_as_a_scripting_language>`_
 for a list of softwares that use Python as a scripting language

-MATLAB®  and SimuLink® are registered trademarks of MathWorks.
+MATLAB® and SimuLink® are registered trademarks of The MathWorks, Inc.